-Some of you may recall that Coimbra’s national museum has recently opened its doors to the public after years of renovation.
-As promised, I called in to see what it was like and was very impressed.
+Coimbra’s national museum opened its doors to the public in 2012 after years of renovation.
+It’s a uniquely fascinating space with underground treasures and life-size chapels that was incorprated into Coimbra’s UNESCO World Heritage area in 2019.
 Here are five very good reasons why you should incorporate a visit to Museu Nacional Machado de Castro into your trip to Coimbra.

 Head down the stairs to an underground labyrinth of tunnels and partitions which formed the original city of Coimbra during Roman times.
 Impressive at any time of the year with layers of brick and stone and soft lighting, it’s also refreshingly cool, making it a great place to escape the heat of the summer.